Does A Shrimp Have Scales

 Real Examples

 Another example is in seafood identification.
 When buying shrimp, you might notice their smooth, hard shells.
-If you were to compare this to a fish like salmon or trout, you would see that fish have distinct, overlapping scales that can sometimes be scraped off with a knife.
+Now, if you were to compare this to a fish like salmon or trout, you would see that fish have distinct, overlapping scales that can sometimes be scraped off with a knife.
 Shrimp, however, have a continuous shell that must be peeled away entirely.

 These real-world examples illustrate the practical implications of understanding shrimp anatomy and the absence of scales.